Ice melt clean up

 Keep the ice melt outdoors.

 One obvious way to minimize damage to carpets and floors is to keep ice melt from entering the building in the first place.
 Door mats inside every entrance will collect residue from visitors’ shoes before it’s tracked in.
+Above is a diagram showing the recommended length and placement of entranceway floor mats.
+The longer the matting, the more residue it will capture.

 Unfortunately, some ice melt will still make it onto your floors.